 The first exhibition of pedigree dogs took place in June 1859 in Great Britain.
-Austria was in 1863 from the first exhibition in Vienna.
+Austria followed in 1863 with the first exhibition in Vienna.
 There were 357 dogs shown.

-At dog shows dogs of different breeds are presented.
-At an exhibition the offspring of the race will be shown.
-Breeders and owners can be identified by a judge, whether their dog fits the internationally accepted standard.
+At dog shows lot of different breeds are presented.
+The offspring of the race will be shown.
+Breeders and owners can measure their dogs by a judge, whether their dog fits the internationally accepted standard.
 The judges are in their assessment exclusively committed to the breed standard.
 Their judgment is clear and indisputable.

-The major exhibitions are organized by member associations of the FCI.
+The major exhibitions are organized by member associations of the FCI (let's talk about Europe mainly).
 Within the FCI are two kinds of exhibitions, distinguished by the honors awarded:

 • National Dog Shows